From hotly anticipated HBO shows to Prime Video originals, Hari Nef has been seemingly everywhere this past year.

 Fans of the Netflix thriller You will remember Nef as the recurring character Blythe, a graduate student studying alongside Beck (Elizabeth Lail) in season one.

-Hari Nef 'And Just Like That' cameo
+Hari Nef 'And Just Like That' role

 On the season finale of the Sex and the City reboot And Just Like That, Nef stole the show as the hilarious Rabbi Jen, the transgender rabbi that Charlotte York-Goldenblatt (Kristin Davis) tracks down to lead her nonbinary child Rock's “they-mitzvah.”